itsmartinax/ML-Projects/README.md

-# Machine-Learning-projects
-In this repository there are some machine learning projects.
-This is the result of the specialization course of courser about machine learning.
-The datasets are provided by kaggle.

 ## MERCEDES BENZ PROJECT
 In this project, we have analyzed a dataset containing information on the prices of various Mercedes Benz models along with related features (such as model, review count, number of doors, etc.).
 Our main goal is to create a regression model to predict the price of a particular car model.
 We have followed the data science workflow: